Vadims06/isiswatcher/README.md

 ![](./docs/isiswatcher_plus_topolograph_architecture.png)
 #### Listen only mode
 The FRR container is isolated in an individual network namespace and the **XDP IS-IS filter** inspects all outgoing IS-IS advertisements.
 It checks if FRR instance advertises only locally connected network (assigned on GRE tunnel) and no more.
 If it advertises multiple networks, IS-IS LSP will be dropped.
 It prevents the network from populating by unexpected network prefixes.

-> **Note**
+> [!NOTE]
-> isiswatcher:v1.0 is compatible with [topolograph:v2.38](https://github.com/Vadims06/topolograph/releases/tag/v2.38), it means that IS-IS network changes can be shown on the network graph.
+> isiswatcher:v1.0 is compatible with [topolograph:v2.38](https://github.com/Vadims06/topolograph/releases/tag/v2.38)
+> , it means that IS-IS network changes can be shown on the network graph.

 ### Functional Role
 Watcher stores topology events/state to show historical network state, whereas Topolograph exhibits present network state and potential future outcomes.
 ![](./docs/functional-watcher-role.png)